-Every parent has the ability to opt-out from receiving general notification messages.
+Every parent has the ability to opt-out from receiving general notification messages sent via phone or text message.
 When a call is received, listen to the prompts at the end of the message to opt-out.
 To opt back into receiving messages, call (855) 502-7867 from the phone on which you previously received the calls.
+To opt out of text messages, follow the instructions at the end of the text message.
 Only general notifications are impacted.
 Attendance and emergency calls will continue to be sent.

 Please have your child return the completed Student Emergency Information Form to the school as soon as possible.
 Should your contact information change or need to be corrected, please contact the school directly.
 Only the school has the ability to change your contact information.
 It is important that the school has your current contact information so that you can receive these important messages.
-As the notification system is used for emergency communications, the District has established a no opt-out policy for students, parents and employees.
 All personal information is maintained in the strictest confidentiality and in compliance with the District's security policies.